beshu-tech/readonlyrest-docs/elasticsearch.md

 #### PEM files instead of a keystore and/or truststore

-If you are using ReadonlyREST in version above 1.44.0 then you are able to use PEM files directly without the need of placing them inside a keystore or truststore.
+If you are using ReadonlyREST 1.44.0 or newer then you are able to use PEM files directly without the need of placing them inside a keystore or truststore.

 To use PEM files instead of keystore file, use such configuration instead of `keystore_file`, `keystore_pass`, `key_pass` fields:
 ```text